This is a question you hear often: Why don’t I have an even tan? Or…why are my tanning results different from others?

 Melanin production is not the same among all body parts.
 For instance, the skin on your legs does not produce as much melanin as the rest of your body.

-Furthermore, if your body produces less melanin overall, tanning is much harder too.
-And yes, even if you use a tanning bed.
+Furthermore, if your body produces less melanin overall, tanning is much harder, too (yes, even if you use a tanning bed).

 With that, expect to get tanned legs much longer.
 Patience is key when you tan your legs.

-2. Your Legs Might Be Thicker and Tired of Tanning
+2. Your Legs Might Be Thicker and Too Dry

 Melanin is only one part of the story.